StadynR/object-detection-soft-eng/README.md

 3. In your phone, search for the apk and install it.
 If your phone asks for confirmation or permission to install the apk, accept.

 ## How to change the AI model
-In case you want to test the app using your own tflite model you just need to replace the `model.tflite` file in `object-detection-soft-eng-main/app/src/main/assets`
+In case you want to test the app using your own TFLite model you just need to replace the `model.tflite` file in `object-detection-soft-eng/app/src/main/assets`.
+If you need to change the detection threshold for the model, do it in line 182 of `app/java/org.tensorflow.codelabs.objectdetection/MainActivity.kt` in Android Studio, inside `.setScoreThreshold()`.
+You can then compile/run the app again in Android Studio, or generate a new apk by clicking Build -> Build Bundle(s)/APK(s) -> Build APK(s).
+The apk will be stored in `object-detection-soft-eng/app/build/outputs/apk/debug/`, as `app-debug.apk`.

 ## Usage
 Make sure the app is already installed in your phone.